We’re trying to track down all our bins to ensure everyone in the district is getting the service they’re paying for, and we need your help!

 As part of improving our service to you we’re progressively updating our register of all the bins in the district.
 We’re also introducing some smart technology so that if your bin goes wandering, we can more easily reunite it with you.

-The project is currently focusing on the NORTH zone (including Temuka, Geraldine, Pleasant Point).
-The SOUTH zone including Timaru and Pareora will be done later in the year.
+The project is currently focusing on the SOUTH zone including Timaru and Pareora.
+Any bins missed in the earlier NORTH zone tagging will be done individually at the end of the project.

 WE NEED YOU TO:

 Please paint or write your address on all your bins just above the serial number on the side.
 This would be ideally done with waterproof paint or a silver permanent marker, but can be anything really, just make sure it can be clearly seen.

 2. Put out every bin, every week

 We’ll drop a leaflet in when we are tagging in your area.
 On the weeks we are tagging your area, please put ALL of your bins out on your collection day, even the one that's not being emptied.
 This will enable our team to attach a small RFID tag.
 They’ll also attach an orange sticker to the bin so you know it’s been tagged.